Marshall Thundering Herd football: Ohio

 Marshall's regional rival is Ohio University.
 Both schools compete against one another in the Battle for the Bell, with a traveling bell trophy as the prize for the victor.
 Both schools also played in the same MAC Conference for a number of years until Marshall joined Conference USA in 2005 - causing the annual rivalry game to go on hiatus.
 The regularly scheduled series resumed between the two schools in 2010.
 The rivalry was renewed in 2009 when the Herd and Bobcats faced off in the 2009 Little Caesars Pizza Bowl, which the Herd won 21–17.
 Ohio leads the all-time series over Marshall, however the Thundering Herd have won 10 of 15 meetings since rejoining the FBS in 1997.
 The six-year series contract between the two schools ran out following the 2015 season.
 The series has since been renewed, as both schools are set to play one another in a future matchup in 2027.
 Ohio leads the series 33–21–6 through the 2021 season.

 West Virginia

 Marshall played West Virginia in the annual Friends of Coal Bowl until 2012.
 Marshall and WVU first played in 1911, but it wasn't until 2006 before the two schools from the "Mountain State" faced off annually for the Governor's Cup.
 Some believe the rivalry began due to political pressure from the state government.
 The two last played in 2012, and there are no immediate plans to renew the rivalry.
 West Virginia holds a 12–0 lead in the series as of 2012.

+Western Kentucky

+Marshall has played Western Kentucky University thirteen times, beginning in 1941 through 2021, with Marshall leading 8-5 in the series.
+The rivalry went into hiatus due to conference realignment but is scheduled to return as non-conference home and home series.
+The rivalry is slated to be resumed on Sept.
+13, 2031 in Bowling Green, KY.
+The return trip is scheduled for Sept.
+18, 2032 in Huntington, WV.